 Mission: To educate top Chinese law students about rule of law in the United States through a four-week summer program in Washington, D.C. providing first-hand exposure to the officials and institutions of the U.S. Government.
 See Founder’s Letter here.

 Students: Participating students have come mainly from East China University of Political Science & Law, Shanghai Jiaotong University School of Law, and Peking University School of Transnational Law (an innovative four-year graduate law program that combines a Juris Doctor degree in American law with a Juris Master degree in Chinese law).
 To be eligible for this program, students must be fluent in English and familiar with the U.S. legal system.
-For a picture summary of their educational environment in China and how they are chosen for this program, see China Context for DC Program.
+For a picture summary of their educational environment in China and how they have been chosen for this program, see China Context for DC Program.

 Program: During each four-week session in Washington, D.C., the Chinese students lodge near Capitol Hill for easy access to scheduled meetings and events.
 From breakfast to dinner, they are immersed in American legal and political life, visiting key institutions across Washington.
 They visit the Capitol, White House, and Supreme Court as well as federal agencies, law firms, law schools, and historic landmarks.
 They attend congressional and judicial proceedings and meet many key participants, including lawmakers and law enforcers, judges and prosecutors, law professors and private attorneys.
 On weekends, they explore the national capital area, visit other cities in the region, and interact with Americans in a wide range of social settings.
 See Photo Gallery here.